jasonmacduffie/isles-of-maga/oza.md

 Places of Interest
 ------------------
 The Elves never had a strong presence in the Oza region, so there are not many Elven structures although there are one or two.
 On the other hand, ancient Orcish structures are abundant, some in ruins and some still inhabited by monsters or reclaimed by Orcs of the Kulzari Tribe.

+Many Lacertine structures can be found underwater around the town of Koda.
+They are difficult to get to, but a magical spell granting temporary water-breathing can allow adventurers to reach the interior, which tends to be dry and breatheable.